Tesla Model S 75D Uncorked Battles BMW i8 In Ice-Cold Street Race

-A Tesla Model S 75D recently went on a race against a BMW i8 on the icy roads of Norway.
+An uncorked Tesla Model S 75D recently went on a race against a BMW i8 on the icy roads of Norway.
 Uploaded by YouTuber Bjorn Nyland, the video of the race featured Tesla’s base Model S fighting it out with one of BMW’s most attractive hybrid vehicles.

 The Model S 75D is not Tesla’s fastest electric car, with a rated 0-60 mph acceleration of 5.2 seconds when the vehicle was first released.
-Last year, however, a number of Model S and Model X 75D became eligible for a free performance upgrade.
-After the upgrade, which involved a trip to the Service Center to get the electric car “uncorked,” the Model S 75D became faster, going from 0-60 mph in 4.4 seconds, and in some cases, even as little as 4.4 seconds.
+Last year, however, some Model S and Model X 75D vehicles became eligible for a free performance upgrade.
+After the upgrade, which involved a trip to the Service Center to get the electric car “uncorked,” the Model S 75D became faster, going from 0-60 mph in 4.4 seconds.

-The 0-60 mph performance of an Uncorked Model S 75D is quite notable, especially since it is comparable to the 0-60 times of the BMW i8.
+The 0-60 mph performance of an uncorked Model S 75D is quite notable, especially since it is comparable to the 0-60 times of the BMW i8.
 The German-made hybrid sports car, after all, has a rated 0-60 mph time of 4.4 seconds, thanks to the vehicle’s 1.5-liter turbocharged 3-cylinder engine and 98 kW electric motor, according to a report by Car and Driver.
 Unlike the Tesla, however, the BMW i8 is not capable of having instant torque due to its internal combustion engine.

-The Tesla Model S 75D uncorked and the BMW i8 duelled each other on a standing drag race and a rolling race.
+The Tesla Model S 75D uncorked and the BMW i8 dueled each other on a standing drag race and a rolling race.
 On the standing drag races, the uncorked Tesla just shot off in front of the BMW, leaving it in the dust.
 This happened twice, with Nyland, who was driving the i8, remarking that the hybrid sports car was slow compared to electric cars.
 Nyland, after all, has a Model X P90DL, and he has used and abused it to lengths that are unimaginable for some Tesla owners.

 Choosing the freedom to go the extra mile.
 The first-ever #BMWi8 Roadster. #BMWi ____________ BMW i8 Roadster energy consumption (combined): 14,5 kWh/100 km.
 Fuel consumption (combined): 2,1 l/100 km, CO2 emissions (combined): 46 g/km.
 Fuel consumption is determined in accordance with the ECE driving cycle (93/116/EC), made up of approximately one-third urban traffic and two-thirds extra-urban driving (based on the distance covered).
 Further information about the official fuel consumption and the official specific CO2 emissions for new passenger automobiles can be found in the 'New Passenger Vehicle Fuel Consumption and CO2 Emission Guidelines', which are available free of charge at all sales outlets and from DAT Deutsche Automobil Treuhand GmbH, Hellmuth-Hirth-Str.
 1, 73760 Ostfildern, Germany and on http://www.dat.de/angebote/verlagsprodukte/leitfaden-kraftstoffverbrauch.html